mstone9/Simple-XML/README.md

 </dependency>
 ```
 ## Parsing a Basic XML File with Simple XML
     In order to parse data from any file, you need a Persister.
-See the [Persister] (http://simple.sourceforge.net/download/stream/doc/javadoc/org/simpleframework/xml/core/Persister.html)
+See the [Persister] (http://simple.sourceforge.net/download/stream/doc/javadoc/org/simpleframework/xml/core/Persister.html) class.